A flexible world-leading postgraduate veterinary programme

 A University of Queensland graduate, Craig has spent time internationally in practice, research and with the small animal faculty at Oregon State University.
 His research interests lie in minimally invasive testing for gastrointestinal and pancreatic diseases, vitamin and mineral deficiency states in these diseases, and the role of the neuroendocrine system of the GI tract in gastrointestinal disease.Craig Ruaux

-Massey University’s veterinary programme is ranked in the top 50 universities worldwide by Quacquarelli Symonds (QS).
+Massey University’s veterinary programme is ranked 19th in the world by Quacquarelli Symonds (QS).

 Massey University is ranked no.1 in New Zealand for veterinary science by the ShanghaiRanking's Global Ranking of Academic Subjects.